apollo

 Fact: One can never get addicted to insulin.
 Unlike an addictive substance, insulin is a hormone that the body needs for various biological functions.
 In healthy individuals, it is produced naturally by the pancreas.
 However, people with diabetes require insulin therapy to maintain the optimum levels of the hormone.
 Injecting insulin multiple times a day does not cause one to become addicted to it.

 Fact: Many people dread the thought of injecting insulin multiple times a day.
 However, contrary to popular perception, insulin injections are relatively painless.
-In fact, they are less painful than finger pricks that are used to measure blood glucose levels.
+They are less painful than the finger pricks used to measure blood glucose levels.
 People who are averse to daily syringe usage can also opt for injector pens that inject insulin into the subcutaneous tissue (the tissue between the skin and muscle) painlessly.

-Fact: It is true that insulin therapy can significantly lower blood glucose levels.
+Fact: Indeed, insulin therapy can significantly lower blood glucose levels.
 A prolonged episode of very low blood glucose level (hypoglycemia) can cause a loss of consciousness.
 While hypoglycemia is possible, it happens rarely owing to the introduction of newer and long-acting insulins.
 The risk can be further minimized by taking insulin as per the physician’s recommendation.

 People with type 2 diabetes generally have a lower risk of hypoglycemia than those with type 1 diabetes.
 However, they should be aware of the symptoms of hypoglycemia - anxiety, shaky hands, sweating, and an urge to eat.
 Consuming a small number of sugary foods or beverages can help reverse the lower blood glucose levels.